 Duration and Tenure:

 Up to 24 full-time-equivalent months of support may be requested.
-Fellowship tenures must begin within 18 months of the full proposal target date (January 13, 2012), and start on the first of the month.
+Fellowship tenures must begin within 18 months of the full proposal target date (second Monday in January), and start on the first of the month.